Supergiovane/node-red-contrib-tts-ultimate/README.md

 **File to be player** <br/>
 Select a file to be played.
 You can upload one or multiple files at the same time via the "upload" button.

+**Priority**<br/>
+If set to <b>true</b>, the OwnFile message will cancel the current TTS queue, will stop the current phrase being spoken and the TTS-Ultimate node will play this priority message.<br/>
+Please refer to *msg.priority* msg input property of TTS-Ultimate for info on how this message will be handled<br/>

 ## INPUT MESSAGE

 **msg.payload = true**<br/>